oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 It should only be considered when there are usability concerns with a redirect-based approach, such as for native mobile or desktop applications.

 This draft also extends the token response (typically for use in response to a refresh token request) and resource server response to allow the authorization server or resource server to indicate that the client should re-request authorization from the user.
-This can include requesting step-up authentication by including parameters defined in {{I-D.ietf-oauth-step-up-authn-challenge}} as well.
+This can include requesting step-up authentication by including parameters defined in {{RFC9470}} as well.

 ## Usage and Applicability